SurveyMonkey/public_api_docs/includes/_overview.md

 ###Registering an App

-When registering your app it is important to know if you will eventually deploy as a Private or Public app and, for Public apps, which scopes you plan to use as these determine if users need a pro SurveyMonkey plan to user your app.
+When registering your app it is important to know if you will eventually deploy as a Private or Public app and, for Public apps, which scopes you plan to use as these determine if users need a pro SurveyMonkey plan to use your app.
 SurveyMonkey reviews all Public apps before they can be deployed.
 Read more about [scopes](#scopes) and [deploying your app](#deploying-your-app) before you register an app.

 To register an app: